geodeepak/Seismolive/Installation-on-Mac-OS-X-using-Macports.md

     sudo port install py27-obspy

-The port should install and run smoothly with Python 2.7 (`py27-obspy`), but some limitations apply to Python 2.6.
-In case you encounter any problem do not hesitate to fill a ticket against the port.
+This will install ObsPy as a site-package of Macport's version of Python 2.7 interpreter `py27-obspy`.
+All required dependencies are installed as well.
+If for some reason you need to install ObsPy for the Python 2.6 interpreter the port is `py26-obspy`.
+As with other packages as well, you could have both versions installed at the same time.

-### Limitations with Python 2.6 (on 31/07/2013):
+### Limitations with Python 2.6:

-With Python 2.6 there seem be some issues, which I assume are not directly related to ObsPy or the port itself.
-If gcc >=4.5 (variants: `+gcc45`, `+gcc46` & `+gcc47`) is used to compile `py26-scipy` and `py26-obspy`, the port would install without problem, but will not be completely functional.

-If for some reason you need to install ObsPy with Python 2.6, use the `+gcc44` variant for both `py26-scipy`  and `py26-obspy`.
-The `+gcc43` variant works as well.
-The default variant `py26-scipy +gcc47` is currently not functional.
-The procedure to use is the following:

-    sudo port -v install py26-scipy +gcc44
-    sudo port -v install py26-obspy +gcc44
+(updated on 26/08/2013)

+ObsPy now should work fine on most systems, both with Python 2.6 and Python 2.7.
+Just be sure to use an updated ports repository, so be sure to run `sudo port -v selfupdate` before installation.

+The only limitation I am currently aware of is on Mac OS X 10.5 (Leopard), where the `py26-obspy` port would build and install, but does not pass all runtime tests.